apjanke/octave-tablicious/docs/Developer-Notes.md

 ## Unit Tests

 Tablicious doesn't have great unit test coverage, but it has some.
 It uses a combination of regular Octave style BISTs and [MP-Test](https://github.com/MATPOWER/mptest) ("mptest") tests.
-The BISTs and mptest suites are not integrated with each other, so you must run both to see full test results.
+The BISTs and mptest suites are integrated with each other, in `tblish.internal.runtests`, so you can run them together as a suite.
+But the result reporting is a little disjoint; you need to read the textual output to evaluate the full results.

+To run the full Tablicious unit test suite, run `tblish.internal.runtests()` while Tablicious is loaded.
+It will skip the MP-Test tests if MP-Test is not also loaded.

 The BISTs are embedded in the various `*.m` source code files.
-To run them, use Octave's `oruntests`, running `oruntests(fullfile (getenv ('HOME'), 'repos/octave-tablicious/inst'))` (or whatever the path to your Tablicious repo or installation is).
-To see details, do `test <fcn> verbose`, e.g. `test string verbose`.

 The MP-Test tests are in `inst/t`.
 To run them, you'll need MP-Test, which you get separately from [the MP-Test GitHub repo](https://github.com/MATPOWER/mptest).
 (I don't think it's available as an Octave Forge package.)
 Add the `lib/` dir from the MP-Test repo to your Octave path.
-Then add Tablicious' `inst/t/` dir to your path, as that's not done as part of loading the Tablicious package.
-Then run `tblish_test_tablicious()` to run all our tests, or a single test name like `t_01_table()` to run a single test.
-The single tests show detailed output by default.
+Then run `tblish.internal.runtests()`, and it will include the MP-Test tests in its test suite.
+Or, add Tablicious' `inst/t/` dir to your path (that's not done as part of loading the Tablicious package), and run `tblish_mptest_tablicious()` to run them all.
+Or, call one of the test functions like `t_01_table()` to run a single test.
+The single tests show detailed output by default; the combined suite does not.

 The MP-Test test suites from Tablicious and other packages may interfere with each other, so you should only have one package's MP-Test test suite on the Octave path at a time.